arinWald/KaChowEngine/README.md

 ### The engine

-**Camera**

-Right Click - FPS free rotation
-Mouse wheel UP/DOWN - Zoom OUT/IN
-LALT + Left Click - Orbit around Selected Object.

-While mouse right clicking:
+### Camera

+The camera in KaChow Engine offers various controls for navigating your 3D scene:

+- **Right Click:** Enables FPS (First-Person Shooter) free rotation, allowing you to look around in your virtual world with ease.
+- **Mouse Wheel UP/DOWN:** Zooms the camera in and out, adjusting the view of your scene.
+- **Left Alt + Left Click:** Orbits the camera around the selected object, providing a different perspective.

+While right-clicking, the following controls are available to navigate the scene:

-(Holding Shift, movement speed boost)
+- (Holding Shift, movement speed boost)
-W - Move forward
+- **W:** Move forward
-A - Move Left
+- **A:** Move Left
-S - Move backwards
+- **S:** Move backward
-D - Move Right
+- **D:** Move Right
-Q - Move Up
+- **Q:** Move Up
-E - Move Down
+- **E:** Move Down

-F - Focus object selected
+- **F:** Focus on the selected object, centering it in the view.

-**Inspector**
+### Inspector

-Displays all different components of the selected GameObjects.
+The 'Inspector' displays all the different components and their properties of the selected GameObjects.

-**Components**

-Component Transform - Rotate, position and scale.
+### Components

+KaChow Engine supports various components to enhance your 3D objects and assets:

+- **Component Transform:** Modify the rotation, position, and scale of the selected GameObject.
-Component Mesh - Show all info about differents meshes vertex of selected object.
+- **Component Mesh:** Provides detailed information about different meshes and their vertices for the selected object.
-Component Materials - Allow viewing textures.

-**Drag&Drop**
+- **Component Materials:** Allows you to view and manage textures and materials applied to your GameObjects.

+### Drag & Drop

+KaChow Engine simplifies asset management through its Drag & Drop functionality:

-The engine allows the user to Drag&Drop FBX files from anywhere in the hard drive and later, drag and drop files to put textures for the GameObjects.
+- The engine allows users to drag and drop FBX files from anywhere on the hard drive.
+- Users can also drag and drop files to assign textures to GameObjects.

 ### Windows

-**Configuration**
-FPS histogram
-Show FPS

-MS Histogram
-Show DeltaTime

-Window
-Window resolution
-Display winfdown resolution and two slider to change it Checkbow with fullscreen option

-View
-Activate and deactivate windows

-Render
-Checkbox:
-Lightning
-Cullface
-DepthTest
-Color Material
-Wireframe
-Textures 2D
-VSync
-Slider brightness

-Input:
-Display mouse and keyboard inputs

-Audio:
-Volumen slider

-**Objects**
-Allows to create all kinds of primitives.
-Including an empty GameObject.

-Hierarchy
-Dsiplay all GamObjects and allows to select and move them.

-Inspector
-Displays the info of the GameObject selected.
-Change it's name.
-Show mesh info and face normals.
-Diplsy texture info and allows to change it.

-Console
-Prints all important LOGS.

-External libraries
-Externals libraries used in our engine:

-SDL
-ImGui
-Assimp
-Glew
-MathGeoLib
-DevIL
+### Configuration

+In the 'Configuration' section, you can fine-tune various settings to optimize your development and user experience:

+**FPS Histogram:**
+- This option provides a real-time histogram that displays the frames per second (FPS) of your application.
+Monitoring the FPS is essential for ensuring smooth and responsive gameplay.

+**MS Histogram:**
+- The MS Histogram shows a histogram of the frame time or DeltaTime.
+It's a valuable tool for identifying performance bottlenecks and ensuring consistent frame pacing.

+**Window:**
+- In the 'Window' section, you can manage the display settings:

+  - **Window Resolution:** Control the resolution of the window
+  - **Display Window Resolution:** View the current window resolution and use two sliders to change it interactively.
+  - **Fullscreen Option:** Toggle between windowed and fullscreen display modes

+**View:**
+- The 'View' section allows you to activate and deactivate various windows within the engine.

+### Rendering

+The rendering capabilities of KaChow Engine allow you to create visually stunning 3D scenes.
+You can control various rendering options in the 'Render' section:

+- **Lighting:** Enable or disable lighting for your scene.
+- **Cullface:** Control face culling to optimize rendering.
+- **Depth Test:** Toggle depth testing for proper layering.
+- **Color Material:** Customize material colors for objects.
+- **Wireframe:** Visualize objects in wireframe mode.
+- **Textures 2D:** Manage and apply textures to your objects.
+- **VSync:** Enable or disable vertical synchronization for smoother rendering.
+- **Brightness Slider:** Adjust the brightness of the scene.

+### Input

+- **Mouse and Keyboard Inputs:** Display the current input from the mouse and keyboard, making it easy to understand and manage user interactions.

+### Audio

+- **Volume Slider:** Adjust the volume to create the desired auditory experience.

+### Objects

+Create and manipulate objects within your scenes with ease, including primitives and empty GameObjects.

+- **Hierarchy:** View and interact with a list of all GameObjects in your scene, making it simple to select and manipulate them.

+- **Inspector:** Customize GameObjects by changing their names, viewing mesh information, adjusting materials, and applying textures.

+### Console

+The 'Console' provides a central location for important logs and messages, making it easy to debug and monitor.

+### External Libraries

+Our engine relies on various external libraries to power its functionality:

+- [SDL](https://www.libsdl.org/): Simple DirectMedia Layer for cross-platform development.
+- [ImGui](https://github.com/ocornut/imgui): The Dear ImGui library for creating user interfaces.
+- [Assimp](https://www.assimp.org/): The Open Asset Import Library for 3D model loading.
+- [Glew](http://glew.sourceforge.net/): The OpenGL Extension Wrangler Library for OpenGL extensions.
+- [MathGeoLib](https://github.com/juj/MathGeoLib): A C++ library for linear algebra and geometry.
+- [DevIL](http://openil.sourceforge.net/): The Developer's Image Library for image file handling.